 Blog Vs Article: Interviews & Research

 There was a time when most of the articles are written based on facts, and research.
 Even interviews were published as articles.
 Don’t get me wrong, articles are still written in that way but what about blogs?
 Blogs used to be specifically personal views.
 So, interviews or research-based facts never were a part of blogging.

 Well, things are changing now.
-If you take a closer look, you will find extremely long blog posts nowadays which even includes research-based data for gaining reader’s trust and sometimes they also include interviews or part of interview quotes.
+If you take a closer look, you will find extremely long blog posts nowadays which even include research-based data for gaining reader’s trust, and sometimes they also include interviews or part of interview quotes.
 Why is this change taking place in the blogging sphere?